As told by Duane Raver and created by Patrick Cooney

 “How about another painting–maybe an article or two on fish or fishing?” they asked.
 The door opened wider and if you have followed “Wildlife in North Carolina” magazine since those early days, you may know that I was fortunate to create more than hundred or so cover paintings, along with assorted fish book illustrations, angling articles, and poster illustrations.
 During this time, other states also commissioned me to create illustrations for their magazines.

-Considering the articles and the illustrations I was making, their became an obvious consideration of my switching from the Fish Division to what was then the Education Division.
+Considering the articles and the illustrations I was making, there became an obvious consideration of my switching from the Fish Division to what was then the Education Division.
 Rod Amundson, Division Chief at the time, knew that I was better suited to work in education rather than as the Federal Aid Coordinator.
 He said to “come on over,” and the transfer was made in November of 1959.

 The Division staff at that time was rather limited so we all had to wear several hats.
 Which is still true today.
 Work with school groups, both in classrooms and field trips, wildlife club talks, a film on fish and fishing, which was sometimes “weakly”, TV programs, news releases, and, of course, the then monthly magazine.
 It was this publication that more and more became pretty much my design and layout (no computers or graphic electronics to punch).